Things to Do in San Francisco on Christmas Day

 Skating at Union Square – Where else can you skate and see the giant Christmas tree decorated with lights at Union Square?

-There are two great multiplex theaters in San Francisco and located 10 minutes walk from each other.
+There are three great multiplex theaters in the San Francisco Downtown Area

 Although the shops at Pier 39 will be closed, you can still take a ride down to Pier 39 for lunch and then take pictures at the giant Christmas tree.
 Go to the rear of the Pier on the 1st level and say “hi” to the sea lions who are not going anywhere for the holidays.
 After that, why not take a walk along the Wharf to get a view of the Golden Gate Bridge and Alcatraz from afar.